 Google similarly concluded that a linear relationship exists between increasing server side delays and user satisfaction metrics, abandonment and declining repeat searches.

 What things can we do to improve our page load times?

-If you’re lucky enough to have the development skills nessecary to implement performance changes on your site, then you might want to review Google’s recommendations for site performance tools or read this post on improving your site speed written last year on SEOgadget.
+If you’re lucky enough to have the development skills necessary to implement performance changes on your site, then you might want to review Google’s recommendations for site performance tools or read this post on improving your site speed written last year on Builtvisible.

 I have no direct control over my site performance

 You might have no direct control over your website’s page load times.
 Most SEOs don’t directly influence the site technology platform, hosting solution, content delivery network choice or proxy caching solution for their (large scale) site infrastructures, but that’s not to say they can’t offer advice, share research or evangelise in their organisation.